nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 method.

-**Step 4**: The command word, `goto`, is extracted from the user input and a new `GoToComamandParser` is instantiated to parse the arguments.
+**Step 4**: The command word, `goto`, is extracted from the user input and a new `GoToCommandParser` is instantiated to parse the arguments.

 **Step 5**: The `GoToCommandParser::parse` method is then called to parse the arguments.
 After validating the arguments provided by the user, a new `ModuleCodeMatchesKeywordPredicate` is instantiated with the provided module code.

-**Step 6**: The `ModuleCodeMatchesKeywordPredicate` object is then used to instantiate an `GoToCommand` object that is returned to the `LogicManager`.
+**Step 6**: The `ModuleCodeMatchesKeywordPredicate` object is then used to instantiate a `GoToCommand` object that is returned to the `LogicManager`.

 **Step 7**: The `GoToCommand::execute` method is then called by the `LogicManager`.